Package weka.classifiers.lazy

 distributionForInstance

-public double[] distributionForInstance(weka.core.Instance instance) throws java.lang.Exception
+public double[] distributionForInstance(weka.core.Instance instance) throws java.lang.Exception- Specified by:

 - Throws:

-- if distribution can't be computed successfully- See Also:
+java.lang.Exception- if distribution can't be computed successfully- See Also:

 AbstractClassifier.distributionForInstance(weka.core.Instance)